ago109/contrastive-signal-dependent-plasticity/README.md

 source env_csdp/bin/activate  ## activate/enter the playground VM
 ```

-You can then install the required libraries/modules in your Python VM via PyPI like so:
+You can then install the required libraries/modules in your Python VM via the pip package installer like so:

 ```console
 pip install -r requirements.txt  ## install required libraries in your playground VM
 ```

-Note: Running the above PyPI command will ensure that you have the GPU-enabled variants of
+<i>Note:</i> Running the above pip command will ensure that you have the GPU-enabled variants of
 JAX and NGC-Sim-Lib/NGC-Learn.

 ## Running the Model Simulation